-The Lake Mackay Project is located 400km northwest of Alice Springs, adjacent to the Western Australian border, and includes 7,200 square kilometres of exploration licences (Figure 1).
+The Lake Mackay Project is located 400km northwest of Alice Springs, adjacent to the Western Australian border, and includes 8,040 square kilometres of exploration licences and applications (Figure 1).
 The belt is at a very early stage of exploration.
-The only reported previous exploration was completed by BHP Billiton targeting nickel sulphide mineralisation in the early 2000s.
 IGO is executing an exploration program as part of an exploration alliance1 with ABM to systematically evaluate the Lake Mackay Project.
-The Project has consolidated the favourable Proterozoic margin between the Aileron and Warumpi Provinces, characterised by a continent-scale geophysical gravity ridge and the Central Australian Suture.
+The Project has consolidated tenure over the favourable Proterozoic margin between the Aileron and Warumpi Provinces, characterised by a continent-scale geophysical gravity ridge and the Central Australian Suture.
 The JV partners believe that there is potential to unlock a new metallogenic province hosting multiple styles of mineralisation.